Northern Ireland GP contract 2025/26

 What is being offered?

-£80million invested into core GMS to stabilise general practice 0 additional investment into core GMS
+£80m invested into core GMS to stabilise general practice £1 million additional investment in core GMS, tied to unagreed access changes

-In addition to what we see as an extremely poor response to our asks, in February the Department asked us to consider their paper on “Access to GP”.
+In addition to what we see as an extremely poor response to our asks, in February the Department asked us to consider an initial paper on “Access to GP”.
 This contained 18 actions the Department feel will improve access to GP.

 We will not commit general practice to actions that have not been thoroughly discussed, and appropriately resourced.